elugens/hello-javascript/docs/additional-questions/storing-data-in-the-browser/indexeddb.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, we should do a version check programmatically to ensure that the user has the most updated version.
 We have to implement a parallel upgrade to ensure the correct version loads in the client.
-This process gets achieved by calling onversionchange to ensure that the client is updated correctly.
+We achieve this by calling onversionchange to ensure that the client is updated correctly.
 These update collisions happen rarely, but we should at least have some handling for them, at least onblocked handler, to prevent our script from dying silently.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />